Hawk Industries Type 97: Civilian variants

-Type 97 Military/LE variants
+Military / LE variants

-The Military/LE variants were designed and are exclusively produced and reserved for military and law enforcement applications.
+Military/LE variants were designed and are exclusively produced and reserved for military and law enforcement applications.
+They can be factory-configured to mount tactical lights under the forend.

-Shells are loaded into 5-shell proprietary detachable steel box magazines.

-Military/LE models can be factory-configured to mount tactical lights under the forend.
+Variants

 Hawk 97-2

 The Hawk Type 97-2, is patterned after the Remington Model 1100, and like the civilian model, is 35 inches (900 mm) long.

 They are configured with folding stocks, and are 26 inches (670mm) long with the stock folded.
 The semi-automatic version is the Hawk Semi-Auto.

+In Type 97-2, shells are loaded into 5-shell proprietary detachable steel box magazines.

 The Type 97-2 features rifle-type sights with a front blade and adjustable tangent rear sight designed for accuracy when loading slugs and non-lethal ammunition.

 Hawk Bullpup

 The Hawk Pump-Action and Semi-Auto bullpup shotguns are more compact, being only 25 inches (630 mm) long compared to the Hawk 97-1 and 97-2 variants that are 35 inches (900 mm) long.

 It resembles the QBZ-95 assault rifle, in large part due to the carrying handle and trigger guard with a notably large horizontal forward grip.

 In pump-action configurations, the shotgun slide forend is completely separated from the rifle contours.

 The Hawk Bullpup also has an integrated carrying handle with fixed sights.